Priestly Sobriety and the Charge to Teach Israel

 Priests must maintain sober discernment so they can guard the holiness of worship and teach God's law to the people.

-9 “You and your sons are not to drink wine or strong drink whenever you go into the Tent of Meeting, or you will die.
-This shall be a statute forever throughout your generations.
+9 “You and your sons are not to drink wine or strong drink when you enter the Tent of Meeting, or else you will die; this is a permanent statute for the generations to come.

-10 You are to make a distinction between the holy and the common, and between the unclean and the clean.
+10 You must distinguish between the holy and the common, between the clean and the unclean,

 Priests must maintain sober discernment so they can guard the holiness of worship and teach God's law to the people.